9th8/up-to-date-real-world-haskell/19-error-handling.md

 *** Exception: user error (other error)
 ```

-From this, you can see that `ghci` doesn\'t know how to display an SQL
+From this, you can see that `ghci` doesn't know how to display an SQL
 error by itself.
 However, you can also see that our `handleSqlError`
 function helped out with that, but also passed through other errors
 unmodified.
-Let\'s finally try out a custom handler:
+Let's finally try out a custom handler:

 ``` screen
 ghci> handleSql (fail . seErrorMsg) (throwSqlErrorIO "state" 5 "my error")